 - all persons doing the work have appropriate liability insurance

-f.
-A copy of the approved application and contract will be placed in the member’s Unit File.
-The member is responsible for applying for any necessary permits, with the co-op’s assistance.
-The member must pay any related fees and provide the Maintenance Committee with a copy of the permit.

 g.
-To ensure an appropriate standard of workmanship, permission for a permanent renovation is conditional upon the completed work passing a final inspection by the Maintenance Committee or a designated agent of the co-op.
-Results of the inspection will be documented and a copy sent to the member.
+A copy of the approved application and agreement will be placed in the members’ Unit File.
+Members are responsible for applying for any necessary permits, with the co-op’s assistance.
+Members must pay any related fees and provide the Maintenance Committee with a copy of the permit.

 h.
+To ensure an appropriate standard of workmanship, permission for a permanent alteration is conditional upon the completed work passing a final inspection by the Maintenance Committee or a designated agent of the co-op.
+Results of the inspection will be documented and a copy sent to the member(s).

-If the renovation does not pass the final inspection, the co-op may:
+i.
+If a permanent alteration does not pass final inspection, the co-op may:

-- approve the work as a temporary renovation to the unit, or
+- approve the work as a temporary alteration to the suite, or

 - require deficiencies in the work be corrected, or

-- require the unit be restored to its original condition immediately, at member cost.
+- require the suite to be restored to its original condition immediately, at member cost.